Seychelles: Climate

-The climate is equable although quite humid, as the islands are small, and is classified by the Köppen-Geiger system as a tropical rain forest (Af).
+The climate is very humid, as the islands are small, and is classified by the Köppen-Geiger system as a tropical rain forest (Af).
 The temperature varies little throughout the year.
 Temperatures on Mahé vary from 24 to 30 °C, and rainfall ranges from 2900 mm annually at Victoria to 3600 mm on the mountain slopes.
 Precipitation levels are somewhat less on the other islands.

 During the coolest months, July and August, the average low is about 24 °C. The southeast trade winds blow regularly from May to November, and this is the most pleasant time of the year.
 The hot months are from December to April, with higher humidity (80%).
 March and April are the hottest months, but the temperature seldom exceeds 31 °C. Most of the islands lie outside the cyclone belt, so high winds are rare.

 Wildlife

 Seychelles is among the world's leading countries to protect lands for threatened species, allocating 42% of its territory for conservation.
 Like many fragile island ecosystems, Seychelles saw the loss of biodiversity when humans first settled in the area, including the disappearance of most of the giant tortoises from the granitic islands, the felling of coastal and mid-level forests, and the extinction of species such as the chestnut flanked white eye, the Seychelles parakeet, and the saltwater crocodile.
-However, extinctions were far fewer than on islands such as Mauritius or Hawaii, partly due to a shorter period of colonizer occupation.
+However, extinctions were far fewer than on islands such as Mauritius or Hawaii, partly due to a shorter period of human occupation.
 Seychelles today is known for success stories in protecting its flora and fauna.
 The rare Seychelles black parrot, the national bird of the country, is now protected.

 The freshwater crab genus Seychellum is endemic to the granitic Seychelles, and a further 26 species of crabs and five species of hermit crabs live on the islands.
 From the year 1500 until the mid-1800s (approximately), the then-previously unknown Aldabra giant tortoise was killed for food by pirates and sailors, driving their numbers to near-extinction levels.
 Today, a healthy yet fragile population of 150,000 tortoises live solely on the atoll of Aldabra, declared a UNESCO World Heritage Site.
 Additionally, these ancient reptiles can further be found in numerous zoos, botanical gardens, and private collections internationally.
 Their protection from poaching and smuggling is overseen by CITES, whilst captive breeding has greatly reduced the negative impact on the remaining wild populations.
 The granitic islands of Seychelles supports three extant species of Seychelles giant tortoise.